 The case concerns allegations of human rights violations, including, inter alia, arbitrary detention, torture, inhumane conditions of detention and lack of fair trial proceedings, affecting two opposition members of parliament in Uganda.
-According to the complainant, the two members of parliament have been targeted because of their political opinions and their work as opposition parliamentarians.

 On 7 September 2021, the Hon.
 Muhammad Ssegirinya was arrested together with the Hon.
-Allan Aloizious Ssewanyana by the Ugandan police on allegations that the two parliamentarians were involved in the murder of
+Allan Aloizious Ssewanyana by the Ugandan police on allegations that the two parliamentarians were involved in the murder of two individuals and the attempted murder of a third person.
+They were charged with the offences of murder, terrorism, aiding